 The former is called the onset and the later is conveniently called the rime.
 Word groups share a similar “rime” as the onset differences.

-Once your child understands the word “mop”, he’ll then have a choice to reading all of the other words that have the same time (top, pop, stop, cop, hop) because only one letter is increasing.
+Once your child understands the word “mop”, he’ll then have a choice to read all of the other words that have the same time (top, pop, stop, cop, hop) because only one letter is increasing.
 Plus, recognizing rhyming words is a great language ability in and of itself!
-Knowing the word families are the part of How To Teach Toddler To Read guide.
+Knowing the word families are the part of How To Teach Toddler To Read the guide.

 - Phonemic Awareness And Phonics